 Registering data assets with Data Catalog does not move or copy your data to the cloud.
 Registering assets from a data source copies the assets’ metadata to Azure, but the data remains in the existing data-source location.
 The exception to this rule is if you choose to upload preview records or a data profile when you register the assets.
 When you include a preview, up to 20 records are copied from each asset and stored as a snapshot in Data Catalog.
 When you include a data profile, aggregate information is calculated and included in the metadata that's stored in the catalog.
 Aggregate information can include the size of tables, the percentage of null values per column, or the minimum, maximum, and average values for columns.

 For data sources such as SQL Server Analysis Services that have a first-class Description property, the Data Catalog data source registration tool extracts that property value.
 For on-premises SQL Server relational databases that lack a first-class Description property, the Data Catalog data source registration tool extracts the value from the ms_description extended property for objects and columns.
+This property is not supported for SQL Azure.
 For more information, see Using Extended Properties on Database Objects.